ShehryarUsman007/Linux-Shell/README.md

 # Linux-Terminal
 Fully functioning Linux terminal.
-Has only been tested on Ubuntu but all testing was successful Programmed in C
+Has only been tested on Ubuntu but all testing was successful.
+Programmed in C